-- 2. To select Config, press the Enter button on the remote control. - 3.
-Highlight Basic under Wireless LAN and press Enter.
+To select Config, press the Enter button on the remote control.You see the following screen:

 Make sure Easy connect mode is selected, as shown above.
-If not, use the p pointer button on the remote control to highlight the checkbox next to Easy connect mode, then press Enter to select it.
+If not, use the $\bigcirc$ pointer button on the remote control to highlight the checkbox next to Easy connect mode, then press Enter to select it.

-4. Make sure the projector has a unique name, so you can identify it when connecting to it from your computer.
+3. Make sure the projector has a unique name, so you can identify it when connecting to it from your computer.

 If you need to rename it, highlight the Projector name text box then press Enter.
-The text box turns yellow to indicate you are in input mode.

-Press the © pointer button up to select individual letters in alphabetical order, or down to select letters in reverse order; then press the © pointer button to the right to move to the next
+The outline of the text box turns yellow to indicate you are in input mode.
+Press the $\bigcirc$ pointer button up to select individual letters in alphabetical order, or down to select letters in reverse order; then press the $\bigcirc$ pointer button to the right to move to the next character position.
+When you're done typing the new name, press Enter.